Susquehanna Boxcar Never Dies: Reviving This Stale Meme with 30Haul’s Old Drivetrain!

 Well, now that I made it home and am clearly not writing an article for The Autopian about how Spool Bus burnt down on the side of the highway, it was time to do some battle damage assessment.

-It was immediately apparent once I pooped the lid as to what happened.
+It was immediately apparent once I popped the lid as to what happened.
 On a lot of older trucks with retrofitted trailer brakes, there is a third brake line that is tapped from one of the master cylinder ports, typically the rear circuit.
 This extra hydraulic line is routed inside the cabin to a trailer brake rheostat that is actuated by the pedal movement, and that is how power gets passed to the electric trailer brakes.

 So people just tend to route these lines wherever and Spool Bus came with a particular lazy routing where it just went up and over the master cylinder and punched through the firewall somewhere on the driver’s side corner.
 What basically happened is at some point, the battery cable that very rudely touched the master cylinder fell out of the old broken plastic cable tray above it, and on my trip home, finally wore through its cracked 40 year old insulation and grounded out through this trailer brake line.